mehrdadalmasi2020/xlm-roberta-text-classifier-lux/README.md

 ## Fine-tuning the Model

-To work with multiple languages, we will be using the bert-base-multilingual-cased model for fine-tuning.
+To work with multiple languages, we will be using the XLM-RoBERTa model for fine-tuning.